markkukuismin/ARstatistic_supplementary/README.md

 # ARstatistic_supplementary
 Supplementary materials for the article "Using rejection sampling probability of acceptance as a measure of independence"

-The R package `ARstatistic` can be found at [https://github.com/markkukuismin/ARstatistic](https://github.com/markkukuismin/ARstatistic)
+The R package `ARstatistic` can be found at [https://github.com/markkukuismin/ARstatistic](https://github.com/markkukuismin/ARstatistic).
+DOI: 10.5281/zenodo.12740094

 # Author Contributions Checklist Form